a-bakos/books-courses/README.md

 ### The ones I have read:
 (Order: newly finished is on top)

+- Andy Hunt & Venkat Subramaniam - Practices of an Agile Developer: Working in the Real World [The Pragmatic Bookshelf]
 - Andy Hunt - Pragmatic Thinking and Learning: Refactor Your Wetware [The Pragmatic Bookshelf]
 - Leif Kendall - Brilliant Freelancer: Discover the Power of Your Own Success [Pearson]
 - David Kadavy - Design for Hackers: Reverse Engineering Beauty [Wiley]